kaerus/chatty/README.md

 chatty
 ======

-Chatty chat node.js socket.io based server with ArangoDB storage
+Chatty is a node.js experimental chat server based on socket.io with ArangoDB storage.